hsamala688/hsamala688/README.md

 # Hi, I am Hayden Samala 👋

-👋 Hi, I’m Hayden Samala
+I am a first year Mathematics of Computation & Cognitive Science double major at UCLA.

-Welcome to my GitHub profile!
-This README is a snapshot of who I am, what I work on, and how to connect with me.
+This is my GitHub where I hope to provide a quick snapshot of what I do, what I am passionate about, and how to reach out and connect with me!

 ## 🚀 About Me